ViktorQvarfordt/blog/posts/2023-12-23-postgres-graphs-and-trees.md

 We keep the graph simple.
 This models no particular use-case but demonstrates the fundamental principles.
 This is a directed graph since edges have a direction (source -> target).

 You can imagine many additional properties of the graph.
-For example, the graph can be turned into a weighted graph by adding a `weight REAL NOT NULL` column to the `edge` table.
-This may represent the cost utilizing an edge.
+For example: Nodes and edges can be given a `type` column.
+This may represent product categories for the nodes and different types of relations such as, "is instance of" or "is made of material", for the edges.
+Another example: The graph can be turned into a weighted graph by adding a `weight` column to the `edge` table.
+This may represent the cost of utilizing an edge.

 **Insert example data:**